-It may be tempting to settle in for a long winter’s nap, but Atlanta is just as much fun in the winter as it is in the summer!
-Here are some of my favorite winter activities in Atlanta:
+It may be tempting to settle in for a long winter’s nap, but Atlanta is just as much fun in the winter as any other time of year!
+These are some of my favorite winter activities in Atlanta.

 Read my guide to Christmas at Stone Mountain.

 4. Have Fun in the Snow at License to Chill Snow Island

 License to Chill Snow Island at Margaritaville at Lanier Islands is a winter wonderland filled with snow.
 Go snow tubing down one of the largest snow slides in the country, have a snowball fight in the snow play area, and practice your figure-eights at the outdoor ice rink.

 Snow Island is the only place where you’re guaranteed to have a White Christmas in the metro-Atlanta area.

 After your day in the snow, take a walk through an extravagant light display with festive seasonal music at Margaritaville’s Lakeside Lights Spectacular.
 This one-of-a-kind lakeside light show features traditional holiday displays and Margaritaville-themed scenes.